 - IBM Websphere

 - SAP Netweaver WebAs 6.4

 - Apache Geronima application server

-List of popular web servers for **web application development
+And here are some widely-used web servers for web application development: